Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

   But was:  123
 ```

 As you can see, the error message now specifies the exact assertion that failed.
-This gives us more context to determine what exactly went wrong.
+This gives us more context which helps determine what actually went wrong.

 ___

 With the advent of .NET Core 3.0, the .NET team has also added a new attribute, `CallerArgumentExpression`.
-This attribute was meant to be supported by a [language feature](https://github.com/dotnet/csharplang/issues/287) that was planned for C# 8 but didn't make it.
-Currently, the attribute doesn't do anything because the compiler doesn't support it yet, but we will hopefully see this change in a future version of the language.
+This attribute was meant to be supported by a [language feature](https://github.com/dotnet/csharplang/issues/287) that was planned for C# 8 but unfortunately it didn't make it.
+Currently, the attribute doesn't do anything, but we should see this change in one of the future versions of the language.

 The goal of this attribute is to provide the ability to "sniff" the expression passed to the specified parameter.
 For example, we should be able to define a method like this: